jsfenfen/990-xml-reader/README.md

 ## Introduction to the IRS' MEF 990 XML

-### xirsx_index : Get the index files, --year[ly]
+### irsx_index : Get the index files, --year[ly]

 The IRS maintains annual index files, from 2011 forwards, of what filings have been received electronically and approved for release.
-Use the utility command, '$ xirsx_index' to retrieve them all, or use the --year option to pick just one.
+Use the utility command, '$ irsx_index' to retrieve them all, or use the --year option to pick just one.
 Here we just grab 2017.
 Note that the --verbose flag is on, so that it'll say where the file is saved to.

-	$ xirsx_index --year 2017 --verbose
+	$ irsx_index --year 2017 --verbose
 	Getting index file for year: 2017
 	Beginning streaming download of https://s3.amazonaws.com/irs-form-990/index_2017.csv
 	Total file size: 18.18 MB